Lecture: Section 15.6 Triple Integrals

 Welcome!
 We have seen how single integrals $\int_a^b f(x) \,dx$ allow us to find the area under a 2D curve, and double integrals $\iint_D f(x,y) \,dA$ allow us to find the volume under a 3D surface.

 Today, we move into the third dimension with Triple Integrals.
-It's tempting to think this will compute "hypervolume" in 4D, and mathematically it does.
+It is tempting to think this will compute "hypervolume" in 4D, and mathematically it does.
 But for us, it has a much more physical and intuitive meaning.

 A triple integral $\iiint_E f(x,y,z) \,dV$ is the integral of a function $f(x,y,z)$ over a 3D solid region $E$.